radzionc/radzionkit/README.md

 # ReactKit

-ReactKit is an ultimate component system with the following benefits:

-- lots of abstract building blocks for faster development
-- a vast range of beautiful components
-- minimalistic color system
-- dark and light themes
-- you have complete control over the code

-You can see all the components in action at [reactkit.radzion.com](https://reactkit.radzion.com).
-There is also a [YouTube channel](https://www.youtube.com/@radzion), covering almost every piece of ReactKit, explaining implementation and reasoning behind it.
+Welcome to ReactKit, your go-to solution for rapid development with React.
+ReactKit offers a comprehensive set of abstract building blocks, a rich library of beautiful components, a minimalistic color system, and flexible dark and light themes to empower your projects.
+With ReactKit, you have complete control over your code, making it a versatile choice for your next venture.
+Plus, it's set up as a monorepo, allowing you to effortlessly add new apps and packages as your project evolves.

+Check out our live showcase at [reactkit.radzion.com](https://reactkit.radzion.com) and explore our [YouTube channel](https://www.youtube.com/@radzion)for in-depth tutorials and insights into ReactKit's implementation.

-## How to start a new project with ReactKit
+## Getting Started with ReactKit

-1. Use ReactKit as a template by clicking "Use this template" button on GitHub.
-This will create a new monorepo with Yarn workspaces.
+1. **Use ReactKit as a Template**: Begin by clicking the "Use this template" button on GitHub.
+This action will create a new monorepo with Yarn workspaces, giving you a solid foundation for your project.

-2. Choose a starter for your project:
+2. **Choose a Starter**:

-- Use the `app` folder as a starting point for your project.
-It's a NextJS app that powers [reactkit.radzion.com](https://reactkit.radzion.com) and showcasing all the components.
-To keep the showcase you can duplicate the `app`, and rename it to your project name.
+- **Use the app Folder**: If you want to start with a fully functional Next.js app, check out the `app` folder.
+It powers [reactkit.radzion.com](https://reactkit.radzion.com) and showcases all the available components.
+To maintain the showcase, you can duplicate the `app` folder and rename it to `demo`.

+- **Create a New Next.js App**: Alternatively, you can create a fresh Next.js app by following the instructions in the [following section](<(#how-to-add-a-nextjs-app-in-reactkit-monorepo).>).

-- Create a new NextJS app by following [these instructions](#how-to-add-a-nextjs-app-in-reactkit-monorepo).
+- Create a new NextJS app by following [these instructions](#adding-a-next.js-app-to-reactkit-monorepo).

-3. Find all mentions of `reactkit` and replace them with your project name.
+3. **Customize Your Project**: Search for all instances of `reactkit` in your codebase and replace them with your project's name.
+This step ensures that your project is uniquely yours.

+## Integrating ReactKit UI & Utils Packages

+### Adding ReactKit UI & Utils to Your Monorepo

+1. Copy the `ui` folder from ReactKit's monorepo to your project.
+2. Copy the `utils` folder from ReactKit's monorepo to your project.
+3. Replace all instances of `reactkit` in your codebase with your project's name.

+### Using ReactKit in a Non-Monorepo Project

+1. Copy the code from the `ui` folder in ReactKit's monorepo to your project.
+2. Copy the code from the `utils` folder in ReactKit's monorepo to your project.
+3. Replace all instances of `@reactkit/utils` with the path to your `utils` folder within your project.

-## How to add a NextJS app to ReactKit monorepo
+## Adding a Next.js App to ReactKit Monorepo

 1. Create a project